kaleemon/dhl_location_finder/README.md

 ## Usage

-Navigate to the form at /dhl-location-form on your Drupal site.
+1. Navigate to the form at /dhl-location-form on your Drupal site.
-Enter the required details:
+2. Enter the required details:
    Country Code: e.g., DE (Germany)
    City: e.g., Dresden
    Postal Code: e.g., 01067
    Click the "Find Locations" button.
-The results will be displayed on the same page in YAML format.
+3.The results will be displayed on the same page in YAML format.